unixX77/gnss-imu-walking-trajectory-fusion/README.md

 | 14 | 1 | 14_1 | 1005 |
 | 14 | 0 | 14_0 | 1000 |
 | 14 | 4 | 14_4 | 1002 |

+# 3. Raw GNSS Exploration
+The GNSS data is first visualized in its raw form using latitude and longitude.
+Speed, heading, and confidence interval are also inspected to understand signal quality and identify suspicious regions.

+This stage helps reveal issues such as GNSS initialization noise, sudden position jumps, unrealistic speed spikes, and changes in reported GNSS uncertainty.